Leave a Reply Cancel reply

-The Homicide Rate and Poverty
+The Homicide Rate, Race and Poverty

 In my last post, I noted a positive correlation between the homicide rate in a state and killings by the police in the same state.
 In states where the risk of homicide is higher, police killings also tend to be higher.
 But there is a mitigating race component, and one which (not surprisingly for those who care about data) goes against conventional wisdom: